Sherfield English - History in a Nutshell

 The most important of these, now known as Mill Lane, is in the centre of the parish, downstream from the Manor.
-In the west, downstream on Park Water, we have Wellow Wood and Plaitford Green (which are just outside the modern parish), and in the east we have the area below Doctors Hill and Newtown, now known as Newtown Road, perhaps extending as far south as Birchwood Farm.
+In the west, downstream on Park Water, we have Wellow Wood and Plaitford Green (which are just outside the modern parish), and in the east we have the area below Doctors Hill and Newtown, including Newtown Road, extending south just beyond the modern main road, but not historically as far as Birchwood House Farm.

 Changes in Elizabethan times

 The next phase of development would have come with the continuing growth of the wool trade, and hence downland sheep farming, through Elizabethan into Georgian times.
 The higher land to the north of the parish, bordering Lockerley parish, would have been common grazing land in earlier times (part is still called North Common), but eventually permanent farms grew up, notably Bryce’s Farm and Gambledown Farm.
 Several relatively isolated farms in the south of the parish (and beyond) possibly also date from this time, but may be ancient.

 In the late 1750s the Salisbury to Southampton toll road came through the centre of the parish, and this finally made a significant difference to the habitation pattern.
 In its day this was an important road, the main connection between the wool producing area around Salisbury and the port of Southampton, with the developing wool finishing industry in Romsey along the way.